 The Goldziher (Gold-zi-air) Prize is an award for excellence in the coverage of Muslim Americans by an individual or team of U.S. journalists.
 This prize is named for Ignác Goldziher (1850-1921), a Hungarian Jew who was among the first university scholars in Europe to study and admire the laws, poetry, and practices of Islam.

-In 2017, The Goldziher Prize for journalists was created in response to rising fear and hateful actions toward American Muslims, and seeks to counter these trends by recognizing and stimulating nuanced stories or opinion pieces.
+In 2017, The Goldziher Prize for journalists was created in response to rising fear and hateful actions toward Muslims, and seeks to counter these trends by recognizing and stimulating positive stories about Muslim Americans.

 For the 2019 competition, The Center for the Study of Jewish-Christian-Muslim Relations at Merrimack College, an independent college in the Catholic Augustinian tradition, and the William and Mary Greve Foundation, are partnering with the Religion News Foundation, the educational and charitable arm of the Religion News Association.